FuelLabs/sway/docs/src/getting-started/sway-toolchain.md

 ## `fuel-core`

 While not directly part of the Sway toolchain, an implementation of the Fuel full node, `fuel-core`, is provided.
-Note that there is no need to manually run `fuel-core`, however it should be included in your `$PATH`.
+Note that for now, users must manually run `fuel-core` to deploy contracts or run scripts.
+In the future, an instance of `fuel-core` will be initialized through `forc`.